Skin Cancer Prevention

 3. Wear protective clothing, including sunglasses and hat: This is especially important for people who have fair skin, are balding or have a history of skin cancer.

-4. Clothing: Wear a long sleeved shirts, long pants and/or long skirts to cover most of the skin.
+4. Clothing: Wear a long sleeved shirt, long pants and/or long skirt to cover most of the skin.
 UV rays can still pass through your clothing so choose a tightly woven fabric which will protect better than loosely woven ones and dry fabric is generally more protective than wet fabric.
 A typical light t-shirt usually protects you less than sunscreen with a sun protection factor of SPF 15 or higher.
 Some sun-protective clothes and swimming costumes (such as those you can purchase from the Cancer Council) have a label listing for ultraviolet protection factor (UPF) value.

 5. Hat: Definitely put on those cute wide brim hats!
 We recommend having a hat which has at least a 5 cm brim, so you can protect your neck, scalp, forehead, eyes and ears.
 Another alternative is a cap with a flap at the back and sides of your face.
 Skin cancers commonly develop on the back of the neck and the ears, so it’s important to protect these areas.
 Do not rely on woven hats, unless the weave is tight!